jpc-hpe/my_nvim_config/README.md

 So I have created a debug tool (triggered in normal mode with `<leader><leasder>cx`) that prints what Vim sees when you press keys.
-You exit it by pressing x.
+You exit it by pressing `x`.
 With this I discovered some things interesting for me (your results may be totally different):

 - Some keypresses didn't _reach_ vim because they were captured by Windows Terminal ( I run NeoVim under WSL).
   But I was never going to use those Windows Terminal features and could remove them from Windows Terminal config